contextgarden/not-so-short-introduction-to-context/README.md

 - January 2, 2021: Version 1.6
   - Corrections suggested after a new and careful reading of the document, on the occasion of its translation to English.
 This is the first version in English.
 - July 4, 2021: Version 1.6
-  -  1.6 version translated to french
+  -  1.6 version translated to French
-  -  additionnal content, updated layout, reorganized source code only available in french
+  -  additionnal content, updated layout, reorganized source code only available in French
+- July 31, 2021: Version 2.0alpha  (French only)
+  - Global reorganization of the content.
+Attention: the content still needs to be reviewed and adapted to fit this new reorganization.

 ## Communication history